Azure/spark-cdm-connector/documentation/overview.md

 ## Samples

-See https://github.com/Azure/spark-cdm-connector/tree/master/samples for sample code and CDM files.
+Check the [examples here](../samples/) for sample code and CDM files.